CommunityHoneyNetwork/chn-docs/docs/cowrie.md

 Prior to starting, Cowrie will parse some options from `/etc/default/cowrie` for Debian-based containers.
 The following is an example config file:

 ```
-# This file is read from /etc/sysconfig/cowrie or /etc/default/cowrie
+# This file is read from /etc/default/cowrie
 # depending on the base distro
 #
 # This can be modified to change the default setup of the cowrie unattended installation